-A. A Designated Biologist who is knowledgeable and experienced in the biology and natural history of the Covered Species will monitor construction and/or surface-disturbing activities to minimize habitat disturbance and take of individual Covered Species.
-The Designated Biologist will have the authority to stop construction and/or surface-disturbing activities and/or order any reasonable measure to avoid take of the Covered Species.
+- A. A Designated Biologist who is knowledgeable and experienced in the biology and natural history of the Covered Species will monitor construction and/or surface-disturbing activities to minimize habitat disturbance and take of individual Covered Species.
+The Designated Biologist will have the authority to stop construction and/or surfacedisturbing activities and/or order any reasonable measure to avoid take of the Covered Species. - B. Orientation will be provided to construction staff to familiarize them with the conditions of the Permit and the measures to avoid and minimize impacts to the Covered Species. - C. The Permittee will acquire and permanently preserve 3.47 of Covered Species' habitat approved by CDFW and provide for the maintenance and management of the habitat in perpetuity.

-- B. Orientation will be provided to construction staff to familiarize them with the conditions of the Permit and the measures to avoid and minimize impacts to the Covered Species. - C. The Permittee will acquire and permanently preserve 1.19 acres of Covered Species' habitat approved by CDFW and provide for the maintenance and management of the habitat in perpetuity. - D. Compliance monitoring will be reported monthly and annual reports will be sent to CDFW by January 31 of each year. - E. Non-compliance will be reported to CDFW within 24 hours during the construction phase. - F. Covered Species found on the Project site shall be relocated by the Designated Biologist to a protected off-site location. - G. Restoration of Project lands where temporary impacts occur will be monitored and the status included in Annual Reports beginning after completion of the Project.
+- D. Compliance monitoring will be reported quarterly and annual reports will be sent to CDFW by January 31 of each year. - E. Non-compliance will be reported to CDFW within 24 hours during the construction phase. - F. Covered Species found on the Project site shall be relocated by the Designated Biologist to a protected off-site location. - G. Restoration of Project lands where temporary impacts occur will be monitored and the status included in Annual Reports beginning after completion of Phase 1 of the Project.
 Restoration of all areas subject to temporary ground- or vegetation disturbance shall be recontoured, as necessary, covered with stockpiled topsoil, and seeded with native species.
-If the temporary impact lands have not returned to pre-Project conditions after completion of the Project, additional mitigation and an amendment to the Project ITP may be required. - H. Permittee will prepare and submit a final mitigation report within 60 days following completion of the Project to notify CDFW of the success and effectiveness of required mitigation measures.
+Monitoring for two years post-construction of each Phase will ensure that native species are successfully reintroduced.
+If the temporary impact lands have not returned to pre-Project conditions two years after completion of each Phase, additional mitigation and an amendment to the Project ITP may be required. - H. Permittee will prepare and submit a final mitigation report within 30 days following completion of the Project to notify CDFW of the success and effectiveness of required mitigation measures.